Google never stands still, so neither does digital marketing. Here's what you need to know in 2018.

 Really, this is just a better version of upselling.
 Like this example below from Your Design, the automatic, built-in product recommendations helps to generate personalised suggestions for customers based on past purchasing behaviour and present browsing behaviour, combined.
 This is simple but effective personalisation at it's finest.

 There's so much to be said for personalised emails hitting the right note with customers.
-All you really have to do to hit is to include simple email features like 1) customer name greetings, 2) content segmentation and 3) personalised email subject lines.
+All you really have to do to hit is to include simple email features like 1) customer name greetings, 2) content segmentation, 3) personalised email subject lines, and 4) personal email signature (adds trust and credibility).
 Below is a good example of personalised emails from Supermarket retailer Sainsbury's:

 "Did you know that 97% of people who visit an online store for the first time leave without buying anything" Woah that's high!
 With these stats, it's no wonder that retargeting is a trending marketing topic right now and set to be one of the big Digital Marketing trends of 2018.
 At the core, it serves advertisements to people that have already engaged with your store, in an attempt to draw them back to your eCommerce store to buy.